 Most forms of cocaine are sourced from south of the border and states that are further south such as Florida and California tend to have easier access to it, therefore making crack more readily available.

-crack addiction may not appear to be a financial burden when looking at the price of a single hit, but the short-term effect of the drug can make it very expensive.
-The euphoric feeling or “high” from crack tends to only last around 15 minutes, making people who abuse the drug take regular hits in order to keep the feeling going.
-This can lead to heavy costs for crack addicts which may be maintained by pursuing illegal activities or getting into financial debt.
+Crack addiction may not appear to be a financial burden when looking at the price of a single hit.
+However, the euphoric feeling or “high” from crack tends to only last around 15 minutes, making people who abuse the drug take regular hits in order to keep the feeling going.
+This can lead to financially heavy costs for crack addicts and a quick descent into dependence and addiction.
+Aside from respiratory and cardiovascular problems, crack abuse affects brain function and mental health.

-Stimulant addiction treatment centers can offer help and support for those suffering from all types of substance use disorder, including crack and cocaine addictions.
-Though many see them as too expensive or inaccessible, getting treatment for a substance abuse disorder is always less than the cost of supporting a drug addiction and there are many treatment options available.
+Stimulant addiction treatment centers can offer help and support for those suffering from all types of substance use disorders, including crack and cocaine addictions.
 If you or someone you care about is suffering from addiction, contact a treatment provider today.